gchochla/gchochla.github.io/_pages/publications.md

 > You have the right to [papers], but for the [paper]'s sake only.
 You have no right to the [publication] of [papers].
 Desire for the [publication] must never be your motive in working.
 Never give way to laziness, either.
 Perform every action with you heart fixed on the Supreme Lord.
 Renounce attachment to [publication].
 Be even-tempered in success and failure: for it is this evenness of temper which is meant by yoga.
-Work done with anxiety about [publicarion] is far inferior to work done without such anxiety, in the calm of self-surrender.
+[A paper] done with anxiety about [publication] is far inferior to work done without such anxiety, in the calm of self-surrender.
 Seek refuge in the knowledge of Brahma.
 They who work selfishly for [publication] are miserable.
 \- Bhagavad Gita

 <p>{{author.googlescholar}}</p>